-This page contains information and resources regarding Online Learning, Online Independent Study and Online Dual Credit, including:
+This page contains information and resources regarding online courses, Online Independent Study and Online Dual Credit, including:

-If you are taking Online Learning classes in your fall or spring semester academic load, there are no additional fees beyond the usual full-time undergraduate tuition rate or any mandatory fees listed in the University Catalog.
-If you are a part-time student (11 credit hours or less), you will be charged the part-time tuition rate of $815.00 per credit hour, plus any mandatory fees as listed in the University Catalog.
+If you are taking online classes in your fall or spring semester academic load, there are no additional fees beyond the usual full-time undergraduate tuition rate or any mandatory fees listed in the University Catalog.
+If you are a part-time student (11 credit hours or less), you will be charged the part-time tuition rate of $865.00 per credit hour, plus any mandatory fees as listed in the University Catalog.

-Many students take Online Learning courses during Winterfest or summer terms, during which the cost is $315 per semester credit hour per course and a technology fee of $35 per term.
+Many students take online courses during Winterfest or summer terms, during which the cost is $355 per semester credit hour per course and a technology fee of $40 per term.

 The current Online Independent Study rate is determined by which SBU campus you attend.
 Students taking OLIS courses who are not currently enrolled at SBU will be charged the Bolivar campus OLIS rate.
 There is a $25 nonrefundable processing fee per course.